skuid/SamplePages/Releases/Boston/README.md

 - API: v2
 - Design System: Download [BostonDemo Design System](BostonDemo.designsystem).
 In Skuid, go to Design Systems and import the downloaded design system.
-- Demo page: Download the [Demo Page](BostonDemo.xml).
+- Demo page: Download the [demo page](BostonDemo.xml).
 In Skuid, create a new page and select Import XML file to import this demo page.